playframework/playframework/documentation/manual/working/scalaGuide/main/cache/ScalaCache.md

 For any data stored in the cache, a regeneration strategy needs to be put in place in case the data goes missing.
 This philosophy is one of the fundamentals behind Play, and is different from Java EE, where the session is expected to retain values throughout its lifetime.

-Implmentations of both [Caffeine](https://github.com/ben-manes/caffeine/) and [EhCache](http://www.ehcache.org) are provided, using the Caffeine implementation is recommended.
+Play provides a CacheApi implementation based on [Caffeine](https://github.com/ben-manes/caffeine/) and a legacy implementation based on [Ehcache 2.x](http://www.ehcache.org).
+For in-process caching Caffeine is typically the best choice.
+If you need distributed caching, there are third-party plugins for memcached and redis.

 ## Importing the Cache API

+Play provides separate dependencies for the Cache API and for the Caffeine and Ehcache implementations.

 ### Caffeine

-Play provides both the API and the default Caffeine implementation of that API.
 To get the Caffeine implementation, add `caffeine` to your dependencies list:

 @[caffeine-sbt-dependencies](code/cache.sbt)